Singapore Landmarks

 Web: www.raffleshotel.com

 A trip to Singapore is not complete without a visit to the Raffles Hotel.
 Built in 1887, Raffles is one of the world’s last great 19th century hotels.
-The hotel has been home and inspiration for many writers and movie stars, such as Somerset Maugham, Rudyard Kipling, Joseph Conrad and Charlie Chaplin.
+It has been a home and inspiration for many writers and movie stars over the years, including Somerset Maugham, Rudyard Kipling, Joseph Conrad and Charlie Chaplin.

 Statues of Sir Stamford Raffles